minnojs/minno-quest/src/js/utils/database/sequencer.md

 * `{mixer:'repeat', times:10, data: [obj1,obj2]}`

 **random**:
 Randomizes the order of elements in `data`.
+Please note that the randomizer pre-mixes all the content in data, so that any branching mixers will be branched according to the environment as it is when the random mixer is reached.
+If you want to delay the branching until it is reached, simply wrap it within a `wrapper` mixer.
 * `{mixer:'random', data: [obj1,obj2]}`

 **weightedRandom**: